 Final thoughts on car insurance for 22-year-olds

 As you gain more experience driving, your auto insurance rates should fall.
-The even better news?
-It will continue to get cheaper as you advance toward age 30.
+The even better news is that they will continue to get cheaper as you approach age 30.

 The average full coverage insurance rate for a 30-year-old is $1,673, about $731 less than you can expect to pay at 22.